Free Denver Winter Activities

-Enjoy some of the Mile High City's greatest winter attractions and events for FREE.
+Enjoy some of The Mile High City's greatest winter attractions, activities, tours and events for FREE.
 Make a night of it and take advantage of great hotel rates.

 Denver Museum of Nature & Science Free Day (Colorado Residents only)